wadewooldridge/coin_calculator/README.md

 more checks to determine whether the greedy algorithm can be used, and possibly adding a check for hacking off a large part of a large total before going into the detailed processing.
+- We could also add some wait indication to help the user understand that the program is still working during some of the worst-case calculations.